smoltcp-rs/smoltcp/README.md

 ## Features

-_smoltcp_ is missing many widely deployed features, whether by design or simply because no one implemented them yet.
+_smoltcp_ is missing many widely deployed features, usually because no one implemented them yet.
 To set expectations right, both implemented and omitted features are listed.

 ### Media layer